Gulag: Death toll

-Prior to the dissolution of the Soviet Union, estimates of Gulag victims ranged from 2.3 to 17.6 million (see History of Gulag population estimates).
+Prior to the dissolution of the Soviet Union, estimates of Gulag victims ranged from 2.3 to 17.6 million.
 Mortality in Gulag camps in 1934–40 was 4–6 times higher than average in the Soviet Union.
 Post-1991 research by historians accessing archival materials brought this range down considerably.
-According to a 1993 study of archival Soviet data, a total of 1,053,829 people died in the Gulag from 1934 to 1953.
+A 1993 study of archival Soviet data estimates 1,053,829 people died in the Gulag from 1934 to 1953.

 It was common practice to release prisoners who were either suffering from incurable diseases or near death, so a combined statistics on mortality in the camps and mortality caused by the camps was higher.
-The tentative historical consensus is that, of the 18 million people who passed through the gulag from 1930 to 1953, between 1.6 million and 1.76 million perished as a result of their detention, and about half of all deaths occurred between 1941 and 1943 following the German invasion.
+The tentative historical consensus is that, of the 18 million people who passed through the Gulag from 1930 to 1953, between 1.6 million and 1.76 million perished as a result of their detention, and about half of all deaths occurred between 1941 and 1943 following the German invasion.
+Timothy Snyder writes that "with the exception of the war years, a very large majority of people who entered the Gulag left alive".
 If prisoner deaths from labor colonies and special settlements are included, the death toll rises to 2,749,163, according to J. Otto Pohl's incomplete data.